-Humana has worked throughout the company to assure compliance with privacy provisions of the Health Insurance Portability and Accountability Act of 1996 (HIPAA), a federal law designed to ensure the privacy of personal and health information.
+Humana has worked throughout the company to ensure compliance with privacy provisions of the Health Insurance Portability and Accountability Act of 1996 (HIPAA), a federal law designed to ensure the privacy of personal and health information.

 Humana also complies with all applicable state privacy laws, rules, and regulations.
-In addition to reviewing the applicable Notice of Privacy Practices below, all Connecticut residents should review Humana's Privacy Protection Policy and all California residents should review Humana's No Cost Language Services notice.
+In addition to reviewing the applicable Notice of Privacy Practices below, all Connecticut residents should review Humana's Privacy Protection Policy and all California residents should review Humana's No cost language services notice.

 NEW YORK: CONFIDENTIALITY FOR DOMESTIC VIOLENCE VICTIMS & ENDANGERED INDIVIDUALS